QuanyuWANG96/computer-network/question_a.md

 Execute Environment:
-This program can be run in Virtual Box witn Mininet environment.
+This program can be run in Virtual Box with Mininet environment.
 Files:
 1. topology.py
 2. parta.sh (including all the ovs commands to finish vii problem)